adtzlr/felupe/docs/howto/project.rst

 Cell-based results, like Cauchy stresses, are not projected to mesh-points by default.
 The means of the cell-values are plotted if no projection method is specified.
 Different methods may be used to *move* the cell-data to the mesh-points.

-With :func:`~felupe.topoints`, the cell-values are translated to and averaged at the mesh- points.
-With :func:`~felupe.tools.extrapolate`, the cell-values are extrapolated to the mesh-points by evaluating the cell-values at the quadrature points of the cells and extrapolating them to the mesh-points.
-With :func:`~felupe.project`, the cell-values are projected to the mesh-points by solving a least-squares problem.
+* With :func:`~felupe.topoints`, the cell-values are translated to and averaged at the mesh-points.

+* With :func:`~felupe.tools.extrapolate`, the cell-values are extrapolated to the mesh- points by evaluating the cell-values at the quadrature points of the cells and extrapolating them to the mesh-points.

+* With :func:`~felupe.project`, the cell-values are projected to the mesh-points by solving a least-squares problem.

 ..  tab:: Average at cells (default)